 Triangle Borea BR08 Loudspeaker Review

-Just over a year ago, Triangle's budget bookshelf Borea BR03 impressed me with its musicality and value – something a sub-£400 standmount can achieve if the designers know what they're doing.
-However, when you're asking people to spend upwards of £1,000, then things get more serious, and that is precisely where the Borea BR08 sits.
-Granted, a three-way, four-driver floorstanding loudspeaker from a respected brand now selling for £899 certainly sounds the bargain klaxon.
+Just over a year ago, Triangle's budget bookshelf Borea BR03 impressed me with its musicality and value – something a sub-$1000 standmount can achieve if the designers know what they're doing.
+However, when you're asking people to spend upwards of $2,000, then things get more serious, and that is precisely where the Borea BR08 sits.
+Granted, a three-way, four-driver floorstanding loudspeaker from a respected selling for $2,000 certainly sounds the bargain klaxon.
 However, my Yorkshire upbringing reminds me that “there's no such thing as owt for nowt!”

-The BR08 you see here slots between the 2.5-way BR07, the smaller floorstander, next in line after the Applause Award-winning BR03, and the range-topping, 5-driver, 3-way BR09 tower that's said to borrow heavily from Australe Ez and costs £1,200.
-However, we're keeping it to three-figure sums right now, which is remarkable given that the BR08 is said to owe much to the French brand's Antal Ez loudspeaker that's double its ticket price.
+The BR08 you see here slots between the 2.5-way BR07, the smaller floorstander, next in line after the Applause Award-winning BR03, and the range-topping, 5-driver, 3-way BR09 tower that's said to borrow heavily from Australe Ez but sadly not available in Australia.
+However, what is remarkable is the BR08 is said to owe much to the French brand's Antal Ez loudspeaker that's double its ticket price.

 The BR08 uses Triangle's 25mm EFS silk dome tweeter to handle everything above 3.5kHz.
 It sports a neodymium magnet and a mechanical cooling system, and its partial horn-loaded surround is said to reduce reflections.
 The new 160mm midrange driver uses a cone made from the natural cellulose paper previously seen in Triangle's more expensive Esprit Ez.
 Twin newly designed 160mm fibreglass-coned bass drivers complete the driver complement, handling everything at 215Hz and below.